zhaochen0110/OpenThinkIMG/README.md

 ## 📊 Experimental Results

-To comprehensively evaluate the effectiveness of our **vision tool-enhanced multimodal framework, we benchmark our model against both commercial and open-source baselines:
+To thoroughly assess the effectiveness of our vision tool–enhanced multimodal framework, we constructed a dataset of 14,501 chart‐reasoning examples for reinforcement learning.
+Starting from the SFT‑fine‑tuned model, we then performed RL training—achieving convergence in just 200 steps.
+Below are the comparative results against various baseline models:

 | Model              | Score (%) |
 | ------------------ | --------- |